-Equanimity comes from the Latin word aequus meaning balanced, and animus meaning spirit or internal state.
+Equanimity comes from the Latin word aqueous meaning balanced, and animus meaning spirit or internal state.

 What I can do is share with others what has helped me in hopes it might help them.
 I can offer support and empathy.
 I can show patience even when it’s hard to do so.
 I can have compassion.
 And I can feel grateful that I’m not suffering as much as I once did now that I know I have a choice in suffering even if I don’t have a choice about feeling physical or emotional pain.

-How to you remind yourself to treat others with the kind of patience and compassion you wish you receive?
+How do you remind yourself to treat others with the kind of patience and compassion you wish you receive?

 Subscribe to the Somebody Heal Me feed: Subscribe in a reader or subscribe by e-mail.
 Follow me on Twitter @somebodyhealme.

 Photo Sharing and Video Hosting at Photobucket Content by Diana E. Lee.